Shadow work can make you question your whole identity, reality, and existence.

 It’s also important to add that meeting your shadow can challenge what you already knew.
 You can experience cognitive dissonance and struggle to comes to terms with who you really are.

-How do you do shadow work on yourself?
+How do you do shadow work?

 #1.
 Practise self-awareness